PFSCM is a nonprofit organization providing global procurement and distribution services in low- and middle-income countries.

 Chief Financial Officer

 Jackson Ireland has worked in the areas of financial, contractual and operations management in support of international development programs for over 16 years.
-Prior to taking up his current role with PFSCM, Jackson oversaw operations management for Banyan Global and its portfolio of programs funded by the US Agency of International Development (USAID), the International Finance Corporation, and other clients.
+Prior to taking up his current role with PFSCM, Jackson oversaw operations management for Banyan Global and its portfolio of programs funded by the US Agency for International Development (USAID), the International Finance Corporation, and other clients.
 Jackson has worked on development projects domestically and abroad, with commercial organizations and non-profits.
 He served as the Supply Chain Management System’s finance manager during the first two and a half years of the program and spent two years managing grants under a public health program in Afghanistan.

 Director of Global Supply Chain and PPM Project Director